brunopostle/ifcmerge/docs/whitepaper.rst

 Further, tracking SPF IDs allows robust three-way merging of *Native IFC* files, enabling the collaborative branching/merging workflow described above.

 This ability for multiple users to edit the same IFC files asynchronously changes the need for federated files within collaborative design projects.
-Federation (splitting projects up into multiple files) still has its uses, for example survey scans are used entirely for reference, so there is no advantage to includind such data in a design model, and considerable disadvantage.
+Federation (splitting projects up into multiple files) still has its uses, for example survey scans are used entirely for reference, so there is no advantage to including such data in a design model, and considerable disadvantage.
 Federated design models are still possible if required, indeed git supports third-party repositories included as 'submodules', this way ownership may be distributed in much the same way as before.

 Large single IFC files may cause problems, not because of network or storage issues, since only changes need to be transmitted, but because applications may not be able to open the entire file at once.